Distribution of the estate

 Estate administration

-For information about the administration of an estate leading up to the distribution assets (which is also part of the administration), see Overview: Estate administration—overview.
+For information about the administration of an estate leading up to the distribution assets (which is also part of the estate administration), see Overview: Estate administration—overview.

 Probate involving vulnerable or disabled individuals